hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some think them skilled in antiquarian lore,
 >
-> That they have Speed and Stow read o'er and o'er,
+> That they have Speed and Stow read over and over,
 >
 > And know all ancient places in the town
 >
 > When built, who dwelt there, and of what renown,
 >
-> Can prove the scite where these professors dwell,
+> Can prove the site where these professors dwell,
 >
-> Has been as famous as St. Ronan's well;
+> Has been as famous as Saint Ronan's well;
 >
 > If Whittington, Wat Tylor, or Jack Straw,
 >
-> Had e'er been there to give the place eclat.
+> Had e'er been there to give the place éclat.
 >
 > Jem.
 I am told that our professors seldom read,
 >